fresh-minds/functional-matchmaking-kata/readme.md

 ### Web IDE

-I have uploaded to project to [codeboard.io](https://codeboard.io/projects/515449)
+I have uploaded to project to [codeboard.io](https://codeboard.io/projects/515449).
+However, I really recommend to use a local development setup as this will allow you to use the repl.
+Pretty printing is also not available online.

 ## The Kata